 The ip trace driver has a queue of QueSize messages waiting to be delivered.
 If the driver cannot deliver messages as fast as they are produced by the runtime system, a special message is sent, which indicates how many messages that are dropped.
-That message will arrive at the handler function specified in trace_client/3 as the tuple {drop, N} where N is the number of consecutive messages dropped.
+That message will arrive at the handler function specified in trace\client/3 as the tuple {drop, N} where N is the number of consecutive messages dropped.
 In case of heavy tracing, drop's are likely to occur, and they surely occur if no client is reading the trace messages.
+The default value of QueSize is 200.